JonatanESalinas/nursing_home_robot/README.md

 ![Horario_del_dia](https://user-images.githubusercontent.com/38736789/143507470-637ebb9e-223d-4f59-bce8-68d7f348430a.jpeg)

 When its time, the robot will visit the elder person's room to deliver medicine.
-When the robot arrives to the room, it will reproduce an audio to anounce it arrival (using mpg321).
+When the robot arrives to the room, it will reproduce an audio to anounce its arrival (using mpg321).

 Once the robot has arrived and has said a phrase, the nurse must pass the card in front of the RFID sensor for authentication purposes.
 Once done, the correct pillbox will be opened, for the nurse to take the pills and give them to the elderly person.
 When this is finished, the nurse must push the button on the robot, to indicate that the pillbox must close.
 In the simulation, the authentication of the nurse using the RFID sensor and the card, and the opening of the pillbox is omitted.